kaitlynmalsky/cs326-g40-project-repo/README.md

 ## Installation and Setup

-To view the milestone submissions, download the repository and enter `npm run milestone-01` (Project Planning) for Milestone 1 or `npm run milestone-02` for Milestone 2 (Frontend).
+To view the older milestone submissions, download the repository and enter `npm run milestone-01` (Project Planning) for Milestone 1 or `npm run milestone-02` for Milestone 2 (Frontend).
 The milestone you run will open in [http://127.0.0.1:3000](http://127.0.0.1:3000).

+To run milestone 3 (Backend) download the repository and enter `npm run start` into the terminal.
-Altertnatively, you can visit our domain at [https://villagelink.fly.dev](https://villagelink.fly.dev/#login)!
+Alternatively, you can visit our domain at [https://villagelink.fly.dev](https://villagelink.fly.dev/#login)!

 ## How to use

+To use VillageLink, you need to first create an account.

+In the **Profile** section, you can customize and save your avatar.

+To post an event, go to the **Map** section and click **Add Pin**.
+Enter a start time and end time for your event, and add details. _The application is built with short-term events in mind, so the implication is that the event is today.
+Set a start time after the current time._ You can also select a current pin to join it.

+Once you create or join a pin, a new group chat will be created.
+This chat can be seen in **Messages**.

+Once a pin's event has expired, the application will prompt you to add a village connection to other pin attendees.
+These prompts, along with your villages and your friends' villages, are visible in **Villages**.

+## Routes
+_finish writing this_

 ### Map View